albertosaurus/power_enum_2/README.md

 <code>status=</code>

 Sets the value for Booking.status_id using the id of the BookingStatus instance passed as an argument.
-As a short-hand, you can also pass it the 'name' of a BookingStatus instance, either as a 'string' or :symbol.
+As a short-hand, you can also pass it the 'name' of a BookingStatus instance, either as a 'string' or :symbol, or pass in the id directly.

 example:

-    mybooking.status = :confirmed or mybooking.update_attribute(:status, :confirmed)
+    mybooking.status = :confirmed

-The <code>:on_lookup_failure</code> option in has_enumerated is there because (again) I'm opinionated about what should happen.
-By default, if booking.status_id contains an id that isn't a valid <code>BookingStatus.id</code> I just want booking.status to return nil rather than throw an exception.
-This ensures I can edit my Booking instances without having to put rescue blocks around all my booking.status calls.
-However, if I call <code>booking.status = :bogus</code> I want noisy hints about the bug.
+The <code>:on_lookup_failure</code> option in has_enumerated is there because you may want to create an error handler for situations where the argument passed to status= is invalid.
+By default, an invalid value will cause an ArgumentError to be raised.

-Of course, you may not agree with that in which case you can specify an *instance* method to be called in the case of a lookup failure.
+Of course, this may not be optimal in your situation.
+In this case you can specify an *instance* method to be called in the case of a lookup failure.
 The method signature is as follows:

     your_lookup_handler(operation, name, name_foreign_key, acts_enumerated_class_name, lookup_value)

 The 'operation' arg will be either :read or :write.
 In the case of :read you are expected to return something or raise an exception, while in the case of a :write you don't have to return anything.

 Note that there's enough information in the method signature that you can specify one method to handle all lookup failures for all has_enumerated fields if you happen to have more than one defined in your model.

+NOTE: A nil is always considered to be a valid value for status= since it's assumed you're trying to null out the foreign key, therefore the <code>:on_lookup_failure</code> will be bypassed.

 <code>ActiveRecord::VirtualEnumerations</code>